Montecito Hot Springs

 Rating: ⭐⭐⭐ (3 out 5 stars) Good Hot Springs Rating

 General Description: Montecito Hot Springs is an old abandoned hot springs resort from the 1800's located in the San Padres Forest in the coastal mountains of California.
 Today the Land Trust for Santa Barbara County manages the property and hikers make the trek up the canyon to view the stone ruins and exotic plantings, the only remnants of the hot springs resorts.
-There currently is no soaking.
-The hot springs are in ruins.
+It is a very natural hot springs.
+The locals created rock walled cascading pools

 Location: From Santa Barbara it is 5 miles or 15 minute drive to the hot springs trailhead.